Welcome to Our Kabbalah Crash Course

 The Structure of Creation and the Matrix

-Kabbalistic concepts are found through every religion, philosophy, science, the arts, etc. The Bible is a primary text of their expression.
+Kabbalistic concepts are found in every religion, philosophy, science, the arts, etc. The Bible is the primary text of their expression.
 We will first look at a few important ideas expressed there.

 Relating to the structure of the Matrix, our first template is found in the first words of its opening sentence: